PRAYER IS A PRECIOUS INVITATION FROM GOD

 However we are, wherever we are, with words and without, freshly showered or after days in our pajamas, day or night, God invites us to be with Him.

-We pray these pages will draw you into the Presence of God, not through formulas or words or templates, but through experiences and new ways to think about prayer, enter in, and be with Jesus.
+We hope these pages will draw you into the Presence of God, not through formulas or words or templates, but through experiences and new ways to think about prayer, enter in, and be with Jesus.

 Come, everyone who thirsts, come to the waters… (Isaiah 55:1)